 The program provides support for fellows to report in-country for up to two weeks, including costs for travel, lodging, and interpreters.

 ICFJ brings the selected fellows to Washington, D.C., for a comprehensive orientation that includes story workshopping, safety training, multimedia storytelling, and advice on how to work with fixers/interpreters.
 We offer a mentor with knowledge of the country to be visited, who can connect fellows with sources on the ground.

 Fellows must complete their stories by a given date and publish or air them in U.S. media outlets as well as in ICFJ’s online compendium of fellowship stories.
 ICFJ also assists freelance fellows to place their stories in major news outlets.

 Apply to the Fellowship

 The fellowship is open to English-speaking minority journalists working at a U.S. news organization or as freelance journalists in the United States.
-Applications for the 2018 program have closed.
-Applications for the 2019 program will be available in early 2019.
+Applications for the 2020 program are now closed.

 ICFJ has decided to cancel this year’s Bringing Home the World fellowship.
 We will reopen the program in 2021.